wp-plugins/chamber-dashboard-business-directory/readme.txt

 Chamber Dashboard Business Directory is a part of the Chamber Dashboard collection of plugins and themes designed to meet the needs of chambers of commerce.

 = With Chamber Dashboard Business Directory, you can: =
-*   create a database of the businesses in your chamber
+*   create a database of the businesses in your organization
 *   display a business directory on your website
 *   customize what information is displayed about the businesses
+*   export a CSV of the business in your directory

 You can learn more at [chamberdashboard.com](http://chamberdashboard.com)